Pothos, the famously foolproof and devilishly delightful family of plants.

 Over to You!

 Phew! you made it.
-What’s your favourite variety?
+What’s your favorite variety?

 Where do you stand on the Snow Queen/Hawaiian controversy?